-- Either party may ask for a review of the decision or resolution by the Due Process Officer by submitting notice and reasons in writing to the Due Process Officer within five working days of notice of the decision.
+- Either party may ask for a review of the decision or resolution by the Due Process Officer by submitting notice and reasons in writing, identifying the ground(s) and rationale for the requested review, to the Due Process Officer within five working days of notice of the decision.

 - Except as may be required to clarify the issues and/or to explain the significance of new information, an appeal shall be limited to review of the evidence provided to the Administrative Officer and any record kept, for one or more of the following purposes:

 - To determine whether the petition review was conducted fairly in light of the charge and information presented, and in conformity with prescribed procedures;

 - To determine whether the decision reached was based on substantial information; that is, whether the findings in the case were sufficient to establish that the academic decision was arbitrary or capricious;

 - To consider new information not submitted to the Administrative Officer because such information and/or facts were not known to the party at the time of the review.

 - Any of the above grounds must be shown to have had a prejudicial impact on the decision.

 - The Due Process Officer may take the following actions:

 - Affirm the decision of the Administrative Officer;

 - Direct the Administrative Officer to review the petition again for a particular purpose;